eltechnic0/arduino_control/README.md

 # arduino_control

-Application to control an Arduino from a web interface
+Application to control an Arduino from a web interface.

 ## Running